Sinacs/Joplin.Plugin.ReMoods.Theme/README.md

 > TIPS FOR BEGINNERS:
 >
 > If you don't understand CSS, don't worry!
 After you finish the above steps, you would be ready to edit the values.
 And the word "value" is mean the text where between the `:` and `;`.
-For example, `--usp-remoods-hue: 213deg;` and `--usp-base-font-size: 14px;`.
-As you will see the `213deg` and `14px`.
+For example, `--usp-remoods-hue: 213deg !important;` and `--usp-base-font-size: 14px !important;`.
+As you will see the `213deg !important` and `14px !important`.
 Ya right!
 They are the values!
-After you edit them, you can close those files, then, quit and restart Joplin, and it's done!
+Please don't edit the `!important` keyword, and only edit the value in front of it.
+After that, you can close those files, then, quit and restart Joplin, and it's done!
 >
 > One more remind, you can leave me a message when you getting stuck in any problems of ReMoods: https://discourse.joplinapp.org/t/plugin-remoods-theme/27547